F1F88/sm-ext-log4sp/readme.md

    - `Logger.FlushOn()` can set the minimum log level that will trigger automatic flush.

-5. Support "backtrace" log messages.

-   - store `trace` and `debug` messages in a ring buffer and display them later on demand.

-6. Support server console commands.
+5. Support server console commands.

-   - The server console command **"sm log4sp"** can dynamically modify the log level, flush level, log pattern, backtrace, etc.
+   - The server console command **"sm log4sp"** can dynamically modify the log level, flush level, log pattern, etc.

-7. Support for "unlimited size" logging messages.
+6. Support for "unlimited size" logging messages.

    - For `Logger.LogAmxTpl()` method, the maximum length of the log message is 2048 characters, and the excess will be truncated.

    - For `Logger.Log()` and `Logger.LogEx()` methods, the length of the log message is not limited (theoretically subject to available memory)

-8. Supports logging to multiple sinks at once.
+7. Supports logging to multiple sinks at once.

    - Each Logger can have multiple Sinks.